Ganesh121801/Living_things_assessment/README.md

-# Task Management Application
+# Task Management App

-A full-stack task management application with user authentication, task CRUD operations, and Excel export functionality.
-Built with a React.js frontend, a Node.js backend for authentication, and a Django REST Framework backend for task management, using an SQLite database.
+A comprehensive full-stack application designed for efficient task tracking, featuring secure authentication, complete task CRUD functionality, and seamless Excel export.
+The frontend is built using React.js with Tailwind CSS, while user authentication is handled through a Node.js backend.
+Task management is powered by Django REST Framework and SQLite.

+---

-## Features
+## Key Features

-- **User Authentication**: Register and login using a Node.js backend, synced with Django.
+* **Secure Authentication**: User registration and login via Node.js, integrated with Django backend.
-- **Task Management**:
+* **Task Operations**:

-  - Create, update, and delete tasks with fields: Title, Description, Effort (in days), and Due Date.
+  * Add, edit, and delete tasks with fields like title, description, estimated effort (in days), and due date.
-  - View tasks specific to the logged-in user.
-  - Input validation (non-empty title, valid date).
+  * Each user accesses only their personal tasks.
+  * Form-level validations for empty fields and valid dates.
-- **Excel Export**: Download tasks as an Excel file via the Django backend.
+* **Excel Export**: Download task data as an Excel file through Django.
-- **Responsive UI**: Clean and attractive interface built with React.js and Tailwind CSS.
+---

-## Project Structure
+## Folder Structure

 ```
 task-management-app/
-├── frontend/               # React.js frontend
+├── frontend/               # React frontend
 │   ├── src/
 │   │   ├── components/
 │   │   │   ├── Login.jsx